-There are several options to reach the centre of the Thai capital from DMK, suiting a wide range of budgets and time constraints:
+There are several options to reach the center of the Thai capital from DMK, suiting a wide range of budgets and time constraints:

-Simple and quick, as long as you're happy communicating with drivers, the price depends on where your hotel is located in the city centre.
-You shouldn't pay more than 350 THB (US$ 9.70), but remember there will be an additional 50 THB (US$ 1.40) airport charge and that passengers pay the cost of any tolls.
+Simple and quick, as long as you're happy communicating with drivers, the price depends on where your hotel is located in the city center.
+You shouldn't pay more than 350 THB (US$ 10.10), but remember there will be an additional 50 THB (US$ 1.40) airport charge and that passengers pay for tolls.
 Taxis wait outside the arrivals halls - make sure your driver uses the meter!

 The easiest and fastest way to get to your accommodation, pre-booking a car service to pick you up from Don Mueang Airport means you don't need to stress about finding a taxi and fumbling with your Thai Bahts to pay.
 Reserve your airport transfer here before you travel.

 Cheap and cheerful, there is a train that connects Don Mueang with Hualamphong Train Station which costs no more than 10 THB (US$ 0.30).
-Trains depart every one to one-and-a-half hours between 4 am and 11:30 am and then roughly once an hour from 2 pm to 9:30 pm.
+Trains depart every 1-1.5 hours between 4 am and 11:30 am and then roughly once an hour from 2 pm to 9:30 pm.